obsinity/obsinity/documentation/insane-ideas.md

             boolean roll = nonEmpty(q.getRollup());
             boolean intr = nonEmpty(q.getInterval());
             if (roll == intr)
-                throw new IllegalArgumentException("Aggregations require exactly one of: rollup OR interval");
+                throw new IllegalArgumentException("Rollups require exactly one of: rollup OR interval");
         } else {
             if (nonEmpty(q.getRollup()) || nonEmpty(q.getInterval()))
                 throw new IllegalArgumentException("Raw event queries must not specify rollup or interval");